 - For American Indians, Alaska Natives, and Native Hawaiians - ACL funds programs that support American Indians, Alaska Natives, and Native Americans in the areas of nutrition, supportive services for older adults, and caregiver services.

-- Health & Wellness - ACL's health and wellness programs address behavioral health, prevention of injuries and illness, chronic disease self-management, and more.
+- Health, Wellness, and Nutrition - ACL's health and wellness programs address behavioral health, prevention of injuries and illness, chronic disease self-management, and more.
 Our largest wellness program is our nutrition programs, which provide home-delivered meals and meals in congregate settings for older adults.

 - Program Evaluations and Reports - ACL program evaluations collect and analyze data to assess the track record of program results, including impact and cost-benefit analysis.